MicrosoftDocs/appcenter-docs/docs/distribution/vsts-deploy.md

 # Deploy Azure DevOps Builds with App Center

-With the **Deploy with App Center** Task in Visual Studio Team Services, you can deploy your apps from Azure DevOps (formerly known as VSTS) to App Center.
-By deploying to App Center, you will be able to distribute your builds to your users.
+You can deploy your apps from Azure DevOps to  App Center with the **Deploy with App Center** Task.

 ## Creating a signed build

-Before deploying your app to App Center, ensure your existing Azure DevOps build definition produces a signed build; only signed builds can be deployed and installed to devices.
+Only signed builds can be deployed and installed to devices, ensure your existing Azure DevOps build definition produces a signed build.

 ## Setting up distribution with App Center